vinabi/customer-shopping-trends-analysis/dax_formulas.md

 These DAX formulas were essential in deriving insights and visualizations for the Power BI dashboard.

-### Let me know if you need further adjustments or additional formulas! 😊
+### Let me know if formulas need further adjustments improvements! :)